real-xp/pcsx2-texture-randomizer/README.md

 ## Randomize Texture Button
 - After everything is filled in, you can press the `Randomize Textures` or `Duplicate Textures` button
 - In the command line, it will show you your progress
+- Do not panic, the program's main window might freeze, it is normal behaviour (I do not want to go on a rant about multithreading in python)
 - After the randomization process is done, you will get a message saying the same

 ## PCSX2 Setup